japan44/Ear-Protection-Helmet-Mount/README.md

-beta release, still may need some fine tuning bom and instructions soon
+beta release, still may need some fine tuning. bom and instructions soon